For 2020, property taxes are due by September 30, 2020.

 If it has been more than 10 business days and your cheque is still not cashed, you may wish to place a stop payment on this cheque through your bank.
 You will need to send The City a replacement cheque to cover the missing payment.

-Any tax balance that remains unpaid after the due date will be penalized as per the Tax Penalty Bylaw 3456/A-2016 (pdf) If you do not pay your taxes by the due date your account will be charged a seven per cent (7%) penalty on July 1.
+Any tax balance that remains unpaid after the due date will be penalized as per the Tax Penalty Bylaw 3456/A-2016 (pdf) If you do not pay your taxes by the due date your account will be charged a seven per cent (7%) penalty.

-The penalty structure effective April 1, 2016 is as follows:
+The penalty structure effective for the 2020 Tax Year is as follows:

 Taxes that have been imposed in the current Calendar year